moloned/cto_maverick/_posts/2020-01-17-first-post.md

 The only issue not codered in Jeremy's blog entry was that you need to set the Github Pages section of the settings menu for your blog repo to Master otherwise the blog isn't accessible and you get a 404 error

+## How

+For those (like me) who are new to markdown here's a useful resource (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

+I found it while Googling how to format a table in markdown

 ## Interesting news of the day

 Apple have reportedy acquired xnor.ai for $200M